flutter/samples/veggieseasons/README.md

 # Veggie Seasons

-An app that shows which fruits and vegetables are currently in season.
+An iOS app that shows which fruits and vegetables are currently in season.
 It showcases Flutter's Cupertino package.

 [Available now in the App Store!](https://itunes.apple.com/is/app/veggie-seasons/id1450855435)

+**NOTE:** While Flutter supports many platforms, this application is designed specifically for iOS.
+It's not intended to be run on Android, web, or desktop.

 ## Goals